 Council offers a kerbside recycling service to all residential rateable properties.
 Please read on for all the information you need about the service or you can download the information in a booklet here (4.3MB PDF).

 Here's what you need to know:

-- The recycling wheelie bin for plastics, cans, paper and cardboard.
+- Your recycling wheelie bin is for plastics, cans, paper and cardboard.

-- Your existing blue crate is now only for glass.
+- Your blue crate is only for glass.

 - Recycling needs to be out at the kerb by 7am.

-- Recycling must be in the appropriate container - not in plastic bags and not stacked on top of or beside the wheelie bin.
+- Recycling must be in the appropriate container - No plastic bags.

 Confirm your collection day

 Your collection day is written on your new recycling bin to make it easy to remember.